 hair dryer when applying a heat shrink sleeve.

 Comments: Easy to install, basic hair dryer will work.
 It will raise the size (obviously) but NOT the whole 1 step

 increase.
 Don't use two to try to increase 2 steps, otherwise the edges will round off.
-Be very careful cutting off the excess, or you
+Be very careful cutting off the

 will scratch your racquet.